-Professional training sites for radiologic technology in the UW-Milwaukee sponsored program include hospitals and clinics in the greater Milwaukee area.
-The academic courses for this program are delivered on the UW-Milwaukee campus.
-Students should anticipate a 40-hour per week time commitment.
+Professional training sites for radiologic technology in the UWM sponsored program include hospitals and clinics in the greater Milwaukee area.
+The academic courses for this program are delivered on the UWM campus.
+You should anticipate a 40-hour per week time commitment.

-All applicants must complete the prerequisite course work specified by UW-Milwaukee or equivalent course work from other accredited, post-secondary educational institutions.
-Any course work completed at institutions other than UW-Milwaukee is evaluated for UW-Milwaukee equivalency by the UWM Office of Admissions.
+You must complete the prerequisite course work specified by UWM or equivalent coursework from other accredited, post-secondary educational institutions.
+Any coursework completed at institutions other than UWM is evaluated for UWM equivalency by the UWM Office of Admissions.

-Additionally, all applicants must have a minimum cumulative GPA of 2.5 on a 4.0 scale on all post-secondary coursework to qualify for admission.
+All applicants must have a minimum cumulative GPA of 2.5 on all post-secondary coursework to qualify for admission.

-- Students attend a mandatory application information meeting in September one year preceding the start of their entry into the professional training program.
+- You will attend a mandatory application information meeting in September one year preceding the start of their entry into the professional training program.

 - After attending the meeting, application materials will be available on Canvas.

-- Students must complete and submit all application materials by the deadline of December 1.
+- You must complete and submit all application materials by the deadline of December 1.

-- Following the submission of Fall semester grades, an audit will be performed by the College of Health Sciences Academic Advising office.
-To be eligible for clinical placement in the Fall, all prerequisite course work must be completed by the end of the Spring semester.
+- Following the submission of Fall semester grades, an audit will be performed by the College of Health Sciences Office of Student Affairs.
+To be eligible for clinical placement in the Fall, all prerequisite coursework must be completed by the end of the Spring semester.
 The Radiologic Technology program academic advisor will provide the following notifications:

 - Applicants who do not demonstrate that they have completed all prerequisite courses or who are not registered for prerequisite courses in progress are required to register for the missing courses.